There is no question that diet changes affect hormone balance. That means what you eat significantly impacts the phases of your menstrual cycle.

 Can Intermittent Fasting Stop Your Period?

-If the fertility hormones do not communicate appropriately with the ovaries, your period can stop.
+Your period can stop if the fertility hormones do not communicate appropriately with the ovaries.

 Three causes exist for this interference with periods caused by the hypothalamus (Meczekalski et al. 20148):